Inklingo

 nounA2general

-Use this when referring to the exertion put into a specific attempt or trial at something.
+Use this when referring to the exertion put into a specific attempt or trial of something, focusing on the act of trying.

 A determined brown bear cub making an attempt to climb a steep, grassy hill, showing physical effort.